We often mention cannabis keyword difficulty.

 - The quality of the content published on each of the top 10 results (quality, length, on-page SEO factors, etc.)

-- The amount of results the query returns (generally speaking, the more the results the higher the keyword difficulty)
+- The number of results the query returns (generally speaking, the more the results, the higher the marijuana keyword difficulty)

-As you can see, keyword difficulty mostly comes down to total number of pages and overall use of that keyword on the internet.
-It is a pretty simple principle but as I previously mentioned, it is more of an approximation.
+As you can see, keyword ranking difficulty mostly comes down to the total number of pages and overall use of that keyword on the Internet.

-However, there is an even better way of determining keyword difficulty without using number of some complex SEO tools.
+However, there is an even better way of figuring out the keyword difficulty of your cannabis website without using a number of complex SEO tools.

 How does this work?

-Google will always give advantage to websites that are specialized in the topic and that is precisely where you can seek your opportunity.
+Google will always give advantage to websites that specialize in the topic, and that is where you should seek your opportunity.